I have an issue with literary fiction.

 Literary fiction

 What is literary fiction?
-In the art world, that would be the room at the exhibition hall with the abstract paintings.
-They’re pretty, but require considerable effort to glean anything from.
+In the art world, that would be the room in the exhibition hall with the abstract paintings.
+They’re pretty but require considerable effort to glean anything from.

 “Damn,” she said, scowling and gripping her leg for a few steps.
 “Why don’t they fix the sidewalks?”